gbrough/pizza/README.md

 <!--
 Addressbook = Pizza = object
-Contacts = IngredientList = prototypes
+Contacts = Toppings = prototypes
-Contact = Ingredient
+Contact = Topping

 Create a website for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.